corefan/xenko-docs/en/manual/files-and-folders/cached-files.md

 >To check or change where Game Studio saves the cache, see **Edit > Settings > Environment > Build cache directory.**
 >![Settings](media/settings-window.png)

+To clean the cache, delete the folder and run Game Studio again.

 ### Settings cache

 Game Studio saves your editor preferences (such as window positions and so on) in: *%AppData%/Silicon Studio*

-You might want to delete this cache if you get Game Studio into a bad state.
+These files are small, but you might want to delete them if you get Game Studio into a bad state.
 Deleting the cache doesn't affect anything in your project.
 When you start Game Studio, it builds a new cache using the default settings.

 >[!Tip]
 >You can also reset the Game Studio layout without clearing the cache in **Edit > Settings > Interface > Reset Game Studio layout**.